arthursc98/nd-continuous-control/README.md

 ## Experience Replay
 In order to try to solve rare events detection in our model, we store each experience from our agent in a memory and sample it randomly so our agent start to generalize better and recall rare occurrences.
 Also for better performance we could use mini-batch's to see how our model converge.
 The image below shows up how figuratively the memory would look.<br>
 ![SARS Memory][image5]
+For the current problem i used a `Buffer Size of 1.000.000 or 1e6` if you have some Python experience

 ## Ornstein-Uhlenbeck Process
 The Ornstein-Uhlenbeck process it's a stochastic process that envolves a modification random walk in continuous time, this process tends to converge to the mean function, which it's called mean-reverting, at first sight i never saw this before but it's really good since it's applied into continuous problems as like the one we are trying to solve<br>